Mercateo/rust-for-node-developers/http-requests/README.md

    |                          ^^^ value borrowed here after move
 ```

 This error occurs when an attempt is made to use a variable after its contents have been "moved" elsewhere.
-This is Rusts _ownership_ model which we already mentioned in a [previous chapter](../read-files/README.md) in action.
+This is Rust's _ownership_ model which we already mentioned in a [previous chapter](../read-files/README.md) in action.
 For me it's by far the most complex new concept to understand in Rust.
 There can only be one "owner" of some content or data at a single point in time.
-Originally `res` holds the data corresponding to response body, but by calling `res.into_body()` the ownership is transferred and is given to our `buf` variable at the end.
+Originally `res` held the data corresponding to response body, but by calling `res.into_body()` the ownership is transferred and is given to our `buf` variable at the end.
 After this line no one is allowed to access `res` anymore.
 It wouldn't be a problem if we could create a _reference_ to the body by calling `res.body()` (similar to `res.status()` which gives us a reference to the status), but I'm not sure if it's possible to get the actual body content as a string from a _referenced_ body.

 Nice.
 In the next example I'll show you how to actually handle a JSON response.